Orbital resonance: Laplace resonance

 where the $\lambda$ are mean longitudes of the moons.
 The actual value librates about 180° with an amplitude of 0.03° and a period of about 2000 days.

 This relation makes a triple conjunction impossible.
 (A Laplace resonance in the Gliese 876 system, in contrast, is associated with one triple conjunction per orbit of the outermost planet, ignoring libration.)
 The graph illustrates the positions of the moons after 1, 2, and 3 Io periods.

-Another "Laplace-like" resonance involves the moons Styx, Nix, and Hydra of Pluto: